ItsACaptcha/ovpnpythonscript/README.md

 a short python script which 'randomly' selects a local configuration file to start openvpn with

 Requirements:

-Openvpn
+  	-Openvpn

-Python
+  	-Python

-the ability to read
+  	-the ability to read

 Only tested on Linux